Software licensing lawyer shares audit survival tips (filling out the license spreadsheet template)!

 - How long will the process take?
 [Once you fill out and return the spreadsheet, you can expect the back and forth negotiation process to take several weeks to several months]

 - Do I have to hire legal counsel?
 [No you do not.
 But just keep in mind they have legal counsel on their team, and some of these IP lawyers are VERY aggressive and I compare them to collection attorneys.
 Not much fine to be dealing with on a continuous basis.
 Stick to what you do best and let us handle the negotiation process.

 - Will this be held confidential?
 [That depends if you just rush in and start making phone calls to the software company and they are taping the phone calls you might find you have a problem.
 Likewise, if you do not understand FRE 408 confidentiality agreements you will also be at a major disadvantage.

+Another question that pops up is whether a company needs to include license results for CONTRACTORS and whether or not home computers and laptops need to be disclosed.
 For more detailed information check out our main information resource page or simply contact us to speak with a friendly assistant.

 Contact a software compliance attorney